top of page

 Exercises:

-• On which parameter is the difference between each of these pairs of sounds based (pitch, duration, intensity, or timbre)?
+• On which parameter is the difference between each of these pairs of sounds based (pitch, duration, or intensity)?

 • What is the relationship between these sounds (low/high or high/low, short/long or long/short, soft/loud or loud/soft)?